Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hammersmith and Fulham and are not the council.
 About us

-The Health and Wellbeing Board met on 21 January 2026 to discuss the Better Care Fund, Family Hubs, the Pharmaceutical Needs Assessment, and the Healthwatch Annual Report.
-Decisions were made to ratify the Better Care Fund Quarter 2 report and approve the Pharmaceutical Needs Assessment for publication.
+The Health and Wellbeing Board met on Wednesday 21 January 2026 to discuss several key reports and updates.
+Decisions were made regarding the Better Care Fund Quarter 2 report, the Family Hubs Annual Report, the Pharmaceutical Needs Assessment, and the Healthwatch Annual Report.

 Better Care Fund Quarter 2 Report 2025/26

-A discussion arose regarding an overspend on Community Equipment.
-Sarah Bright explained that this was due to the collapse of a provider appointed by a London consortium, which included Hammersmith and Fulham.
-Alternative arrangements were immediately put in place, incurring additional costs.
-However, a new provider has been contracted, and improvements are expected as they establish their services.
+The Board ratified the Better Care Fund (BCF) Quarter 2 report for 2025-2026.
+Sarah Bright, Director of People's Commissioning, Transformation and Partnerships, provided an overview, with Susan Roostan, H&F ICB Borough Director, confirming that the Quarter 3 report was in preparation.
+A discussion arose regarding an overspend in Community Equipment funding, which Sarah Bright explained was due to the collapse of a provider appointed by a consortium of 21 local authorities, including Hammersmith and Fulham.
+Alternative arrangements were immediately put in place, incurring additional costs, but a new provider had been contracted, and further improvements were anticipated.
 Councillor Alex Sanderson thanked the team for their efforts in navigating this challenging situation.
-Diane Barham from Healthwatch suggested assessing user experience, particularly for specific cohorts, to identify any inequalities in discharge and community equipment provision, which Sarah Bright agreed to explore.
+Diane Barham from Healthwatch suggested assessing user experience, particularly for specific cohorts, regarding discharge and community equipment to identify any inequalities, a suggestion Sarah Bright agreed to pursue.

 Family Hubs Annual Report 2024/25